mariakotouza/ARGP-Tool/README.md

 Rscript --vanilla make_options.R --help
 ```

-##  Run ARGP as a Docker container
+##  Run TRIP as a Docker container
-The Dockerfile and the configurations needed for building the ARGP docker image are available in the *docker* folder.
+The Dockerfile and the configurations needed for building the TRIP docker image are available in the *docker* folder.

-The docker image of ARGP is available on DockerHub throught the following link:
+The docker image of TRIP is available on DockerHub throught the following link:
 https://cloud.docker.com/u/mariakotouza/repository/docker/mariakotouza/argp.

 ##  License